paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 - The way I measure port usage is definitely wrong
   - summed to about 0.5 in the 2 cases I checked
-- Port usage was low because I was forgetting to re-initialize the counters to 0 between (thread, region) pairs.
+  - FIXED: Port usage was low because I was forgetting to re-initialize the counters to 0 between (thread, region) pairs.
 See `src/fhv_perfmon.cpp:calculate_saturation()`
 - Some findings about kerncraft:
   - you have to input number of flops per cycle and other performance metrics like that
   - I used [this machine file](https://github.com/RRZE-HPC/kerncraft/blob/master/examples/machine-files/SkylakeSP_Gold-5122.yml)
     as a starting place and began to adapt it to my machine